 In Table 16.1 through Table 16.5, the accuracies are listed for each of STIS's basic observation modes: CCD spectroscopy, MAMA spectroscopy, CCD imaging, MAMA imaging, and target acquisition.
 The pixels in these tables are low-resolution pixels.
 All accuracies quoted are 2σ limits.
-The accuracies reflect our current understanding of STIS as of June 2003 and are those we expect the pipeline calibration or recalibration of archive data to achieve during Cycle 13.
+The accuracies reflect our current understanding of STIS as of June 2004 and are those we expect the pipeline calibration or recalibration of archive data to achieve during Cycle 13.

-The accuracies quoted below do not include the effects of time-dependent changes in sensitivity (See Section 7.1.4 and Section 7.3.3).
-We modified our calibration software in September 2002 to correct 1st order MAMA spectroscopic modes for these changes in sensitivity over time.
-Work to include similar modifications for other modes is in progress.
-Likewise the effects of CTE losses on accuracies are not included in the estimates in this chapter (see Section 7.2.6).
-Correction of extracted CCD spectra for CTE and time-dependent sensitivity is expected to be implemented during Cycle 12.
+The accuracies quoted below do not include the effects of time-dependent changes in sensitivity (see Section 7.1.4 and Section 7.3.3).
+Over that last two years, we have modified our calibration software to take those changes into account.
+Likewise, the effects of CTE losses on accuracies are not included in the estimates in this chapter (see Section 7.2.6).
+Correction of extracted CCD spectra for CTE and time-dependent sensitivity was implemented during Cycle 12.

-The flux calibration of the echelle modes is adversely affected by the monthly offsetting of the spectrum on the MAMA detectors (see Section

-7.5), and this can cause wavelength dependant flux errors of as much as 15%.
+The flux calibration of the echelle modes is adversely affected by the monthly offsetting of the spectrum on the MAMA detectors (see Section 7.5), and this can cause wavelength dependant flux errors of as much as 15%.
 Software changes to minimize these effects on the flux calibration of extracted spectra have been implemented for the primary echelle wavelength settings.
 Note that starting early in Cycle 11, the monthly offsetting of all echelle modes was stopped.
 For data obtained after this date, this change will ameliorate the uncertainties in flux and wavelength calibration that resulted from the offsetting.
 Implementation of improvements in the calibration software to correct earlier data for this effect will continue.